• Skip to main content

 So if some attackers try to disable your operating system protections in real time or some security features Tamper Protection is designed to prevent them.

-Microsoft didn't say much about this feature when it released 2018 in December, but a new post on blog company reports that the security feature is available on all Windows 10 Home installations that are running the current Windows 10 update (1903).
+Microsoft didn't say much about this feature when it released 2018 in December, but a new post on blog the company says the security feature is also available on all Windows 10 Home installations running the current update of Windows 10 (1903).

 Before, Tamper Protection was only available for businesses, but it seems Microsoft decided to make it available on all Home systems as well.